iris-hep/iris-hep.github.io/_codas-hep-students/2024/gabrielpmatos.md

 Columnar analysis tools, applications of machine learning to particle physics

 ## I want to know more about:
-Machine learning, parallel programming, GPU acceleration, best practices for code maintanance
+Machine learning, parallel programming, GPU acceleration, best practices for code maintenance